El Valle y Carrascoy Regional Park

 El Pinar de Coterillo is a re-population of Aleppo pines undertaken in 1917 in order to prevent the advance of the dunes, which threatened to invade the salt ponds.
 Another ecosystem that you will find in the park is the salt marsh: a complex natural system, with steppe vegetation and soil loaded with salts, which also becomes flooded during part of the year.
 In summer, when water evaporates from the ground, the salts are dragged to the surface, where they are deposited and form the typical white salt crust.

-When: open all year, admission free
+When: open all year, free admission

 Where: Between El Mojón and La Manga